domarey/leetcode/solutions/1291. Sequential Digits/README.md

 - In a string (`digits`), store digits from 1 to 9;
 - Loop over all possible substrings of length in $[$ `nlow` $,$ `nhigh` $]$, with `nlow`,`nhigh` being the number of digits in `low` and `high` respectively;
-- Convert each substring to an integer and check if it is within the given range.
+- Convert each substring to an integer and check if it is within `[low, high]` inclusive.